MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 To add a server, follow these high-level steps:

-1. Install OS, drivers, and firmware on the new cluster node that you plan to add.
+1. Install OS, drivers, and firmware on the new cluster server that you plan to add.
-1. Add the prepared node via the `Add-server` PowerShell cmdlet.
+1. Add the prepared server via the `Add-server` PowerShell cmdlet.
 1. When adding a server to the cluster, the system validates that the new incoming server meets the CPU, memory, and storage (drives) requirements before it actually adds the server.
 1. Once the server is added, the storage pool is automatically rebalanced.